Maurice Swynfen Fitzmaurice

 Vice-Admiral Sir Maurice Swynfen Fitzmaurice, (12 August 1870 - 23 January 1927) was an officer of the Royal Navy.

 He served in a number of campaigns in Africa, being twice mentioned in despatches, and had risen to the rank of captain prior to the outbreak of World War I. He served in the Mediterranean, where his ship was sunk by a submarine, and was later appointed to a number of staff posts.
 He collected a number of awards for his services in the war, and after its end became Director of Naval Intelligence.
 He died in 1927 while serving as Commander in Chief, Africa, located in Simonstown.

 Career

 Maurice Fitzmaurice was born on 12 August 1870, the son of John Gerald Fitzmaurice and Florence Augusta Marian Boyrenson.

 He entered the British Navy and took part in the Gambia Campaign in 1894.
 For his services in this conflict he was mentioned in despatches.
 He went on to see action in the East African Campaign in 1898, during which he was wounded, and again was mentioned in despatches.
 Fitzmaurice was active in the Second Boer War between 1899 and 1901.
-He was promoted to commander on 31 December 1902, and to captain on 30 June 1910.
+He was promoted to commander on 31 December 1902, and in February 1903 was posted to the HMS President as an advisor on gunnery for ships building at contractors.
+Promotion to captain followed on 30 June 1910.